Documenting the American South Logo

 Eulalie Salley, September 15, 1973.
 Interview G-0054.

-Eulalie Salley Talks About the Battle for Women's Suffrage: Eulalie Salley, a suffragist from South Carolina, describes the effort of American suffragists to bring about the passage of the Nineteenth Amendment to the U.S. Constitution; the issues that mobilized male and female supporters of women's suffrage; the important leaders in the movement; and the issues facing women today.
+Eulalie Salley Talks About the Battle for Women's Suffrage: Eulalie Salley, a suffragist from South Carolina, describes the effort of American suffragists to bring about the passage of the Nineteenth Amendment, the issues that mobilized male and female supporters of women's suffrage, important leaders in the movement, and the issues facing women today.

 Interviewee: Eulalie Salley Interviewer: Constance Myers